brandttru/Focus-Bear-Onboarding/4. Clean Code/clean_code.md

 # Naming Variables & Functions
 ### Find examples of unclear variable names in an existing codebase (or write your own).
-Using the same example from beofre
+Using the same example from before
 ```
 def x(a, b):
     if a > b: